Definition of Option Adjusted Spreads

 - The option-adjusted Spread is considered reliable for the base calculation of other similar-natured security spreads.

 - In the simulation process of the option-adjusted spreads, Monte Carlo analysis and similar models are used.
-These are the most reliable models; hence, the option-adjusted spreads simulation process is considered very reliable.
+These are the most reliable models; hence, the option-adjusted spreads simulation process is considered reliable.

 - The option-adjusted spreads help calculate and compute the security price with an embedded option.